blaenk/site/content/notes/postgresql.md

 Like an inner join, except that if the condition is not satisfied between `R1` and _any_ `R2`, a row is still added for `R1` and `T2` with `NULL` columns.
 This means that the joined table always has at least one row for each row in `T1`, i.e. at least `$N$` rows.

+Be careful with `WHERE` filters.
+Since they apply to all rows produced by joins, if you refer only to `T2` columns, then when there is no corresponding `T2` row for any `T1` row, the column won't exist and so the condition may yield `false`, filtering the row out and essentially negating the effects of the left outer join, where a row in `T1` is represented regardless of a corresponding row in `T2`.

 ### Right Outer Join

 * For each row `R2` of `T2`: